Jobs with the Chicago Police Department

 - Psychological Assessment

-Selected candidate are hired as probationary police officers and they are subject to an 18-month probationary period.
+Selected candidates are hired as probationary police officers and they are subject to an 18-month probationary period.
 New recruits attend a training program where they take several courses, including:

 - Crime Investigation Procedures